Table of Contents

 3. Prepare the organization for technology adoptions and expansions

-The growth of automation continues across the globe, with over 85% of organizations stating that increased adoption of new technologies is most likely to drive the needed growth and transformation in their organization.
+The growth of automation continues across the globe, with over 85% of organizations stating that increased adoption of new technologies is most likely to drive the growth and transformation they need.
 However, only 24% of surveyed employees feel ready to adopt new, technologically driven working methods.

 The issue stems from a lack of training and development.
 While over 75% of global companies are highly likely to adopt big data, cloud computing, and AI technologies, only 50% plan to train their employees in these.
 Adopting artificial intelligence (AI) capabilities is an interesting case study.
-Microsoft reports that while 75% of employees report using AI at work, 78% report bringing their personal AI tools to work, and only 39% have received training from their company.
+Microsoft reports that while 75% of employees use AI at work, 78% bring their personal AI tools to work, and only 39% have received training from their company.
 Such a lack of institutional control exposes the company to plagiarism, inaccuracies, cybersecurity, and data privacy concerns.

 HR leaders must prioritize offering targeted learning and development opportunities while working with IT, cybersecurity, legal, and top leadership to develop policies and a business-aligned strategy for implementing and overseeing employee use of these advanced technologies.
-Furthermore, HR should champion digital transformation and change management strategies and tactics to better prepare leadership and the workforce for automation and technology adoption increases.
+Furthermore, HR should champion digital transformation and change management strategies and tactics to better prepare leadership and the workforce for automation and increased technology adoption.

 4. Focus on employee experience (EX) and listening approaches

 The opportunities created by improving process efficiency to enhance business and talent outcomes are substantial.
-Engaging employee feedback to identify more streamlined and effective workflows has been demonstrated to have significant impacts on profitability and revenue enhancement, employee engagement, turnover, productivity and performance, customer satisfaction, innovation, and even recruitment outcomes.
+Engaging employee feedback to identify more streamlined and effective workflows has been shown to significantly impact profitability and revenue growth, employee engagement, turnover, productivity and performance, customer satisfaction, innovation, and even recruitment outcomes.

 90% of workers report being likelier to stay at their company if it solicits and acts on their input.
 Meanwhile, 44% of employees looking for new jobs reported that their organizations were “horrible” at using their feedback to create changes.
 Employees who state that their “voices are heard” at work experience 74% higher levels of engagement, and 74% report feeling more effective in their jobs.

-Expanding employee listening and other data-centric methods of understanding their experience, frustrations, and “moments that matter” helps create a more objective fact-based culture around managing employees (and their managers).
-Evidence-based HR (EBHR) is based upon this notion and is an approach that can help HR develop greater credibility while creating more robust and business-aligned solutions to talent challenges.
+Expanding employee listening and other data-centric methods to understand their experience, frustrations, and “moments that matter” helps create a more objective, fact-based culture for managing employees (and their managers).
+Evidence-based HR (EBHR) is grounded in this notion and is an approach that can help HR develop greater credibility while creating more robust, business-aligned solutions to talent challenges.

 Relevant Practices & Tools